 Of equal emphasis with the food plan, are Dr. Huber’s Nutrient Infusions – nutrients that we administer three times per week to each cancer patient.
 These consist of high-dose intravenous vitamin C (ascorbic acid), as well as other nutrients chosen for specific anti-neoplastic effect with regard to the patient’s type of cancer.
-Some of our patients use this as an alternative treatment for chemotherapy and radiation, and some opt to do both.
 For solid malignant tumors, we address the problem of pH, by infusing both sodium bicarbonate to alkalinize systemically, as well as other specifically anti-cancer nutrients, tailored to the individual patient’s tumor load, type of cancer and other health circumstances.
 B vitamins and minerals and other nutrients are often added for synergistic effect with Vitamin C, or because of their history of reducing and eliminating tumors, or their usefulness in converting malignant tumors into benign tissue.
-This has proven to be an effective alternative to chemo and radiation.

 Naturopathic training emphasizes the treatment of the individual with regard to the entire symptom picture.
 Therefore, there is no specific formula to be repeated in cookbook fashion from one patient to the next, or even for the same patient from one day to the next.
 Quantities of the different components of this combination vary among individual patients depending on symptoms, signs and type of cancer.
 Quantities also vary as the patient’s needs change.
 All components are kept far below the LD50 for each component, and are only administered if they have not produced any side effects in our patients.